CCC denies development.....

 The "buildable" area as definded by the staff recommendations is the tan areas show below.

 On July 11, 2016 the Newport Banning Ranch developer submitted yet another "scaled-down" version of the project plan designed to more comply with staff recommendations that the project must avoid environmentally sensitive habitat (ESHA).
-This is the plan that will likely be presented at the Coastal Commission meeting scheduled for September 07 (the developer could make additional changes and submissions prior to those meetings).
+This appears to be the plan that the developer is sticking with (at least at this point - even post CCC hearing).

 |Open Space Preserve and Public Parks||290 acres||329 acres|